Answers to commonly asked questions about the ATLM cruises...

 How many people can the boat hold?

-We will be welcoming 10-12 guests with special needs.
+We welcome 10-12 guests with special needs.
 Each guest will be accompanied by a TSS/wrap-around/caregiver/family member/etc. for a total of no more than 24 passengers.

 Who will be with me on my outing?

 It depends.
 We organize outings that specifically cater to those with special needs.
 For example, on Monday we may have a group of 8-10 year-old children with autism.
 We will create a specialized experience for that group who may want to fish for 20 minutes and then spend the rest of the time going on a boat ride exploring Lake Erie.
 A few days later, we may welcome guests who are disabled veterans and use wheelchairs who want to fish the entire time and take in the peacefulness of the water.
 Our goal is to provide specific outings to cater to groups of people with similar special needs to create meaningful experiences for our guests.

 A “head,” the nautical name for a bathroom, is present on the boat.
 Privacy for the head is a curtain that can encompass any size wheelchair.
 The Jo-Ann M’s head is a brand new, wheelchair accessible standard toilet that a person might find in their home.
 While the head is available, it is meant for people who really find they have a need to use the facilities.
 Please be sure to use a restroom prior to boarding the vessel.

 As was noted above, the boat is powered by a big diesel engine.
 For some, the sound and the “feel” of the engine will be exciting.
 For those who are initially sensitive to loud sounds, we have noise canceling headphones that will be provided upon request.

 How do I make a reservation?

 Go to our “Set A Date” tab.
 Find a charter date on the calendar and select the date.
 You will then be linked to the WPAUMC website to register.